-A serious wine dinner will step-up one by one from light whites, to rich whites, to rosés, to light reds, to high tannin reds and finally to dessert wine.
-With the listed variety of wines above, you can easily consume close to a whole bottle of wine with just 3 oz servings.
+A serious wine dinner will step-up in a sequence that generally goes from light whites, to rich whites, to rosés, to light reds, to high tannin reds and finally to dessert wine.
+Not all stops are mandatory!
+With the listed variety of wines above, you can easily consume close to a whole bottle of wine with just 3 oz. servings.
 Sound like fun?
 Host one yourself.
 Oh, and… if you’re polite, you won’t pull out your phone to take pictures.
 But if you’re like me, you’ll always have an ipad handy.
-Sorry grandmother.
+Sorry, grandma.

 Good Wine Etiquette Will Make You Shine